lbc-team/foundry-book-in-chinese/src/reference/cli/anvil.md

           [default: 8545]

+      --preserve-historical-states
+          Preserve historical state snapshots when dumping the state.

+          This will save the in-memory states of the chain at particular block hashes.

+          These historical states will be loaded into the memory when `--load-state` / `--state`, and aids in RPC calls beyond the block at which state was dumped.

       --prune-history [<PRUNE_HISTORY>]
           Don't keep full chain history.
-If a number argument is specified, at most this number of states is kept in memory
+If a number argument is specified, at most this number of states is kept in memory.

+          If enabled, no state will be persisted on disk, so `max_persisted_states` will be 0.

   -s, --state-interval <SECONDS>
-          Interval in seconds at which the status is to be dumped to disk.
+          Interval in seconds at which the state and block environment is to be dumped to disk.

           See --state and --dump-state

       --silent
           Don't print anything on startup and don't print logs

+      --slots-in-an-epoch <SLOTS_IN_AN_EPOCH>
+          Slots in an epoch

+          [default: 32]

       --state <PATH>
           This is an alias for both --load-state and --dump-state.

-          It initializes the chain with the state stored at the file, if it exists, and dumps the chain's state on exit.
+          It initializes the chain with the state and block environment stored at the file, if it exists, and dumps the chain's state on exit.

       --timestamp <NUM>
           The timestamp of the genesis block